 If you need help understanding these features, you should know that each component is completely different.

-“Hyper-V” is the component that adds the management tools and platform to create and run virtual machines on Windows 11.
+- Hyper-V: This component adds the management tools and platform to create and run virtual machines on Windows 11.

 In other words, if you want to create virtual machines on Windows 11, you want to enable the Hyper-V option, and if you plan to set up WSL on your computer, you want to install the Virtual Machine Platform.